ScriptRaccoon/pentomino-tilings/README.md

 -   a Python implementation of this algorithm (see `/scripts`, the results are written to `/public/data`)
 -   a visualization of these made with Svelte, which is deployed at https://pentomino-tilings.netlify.app

+The exact cover algorithm in `exactcover.py` may not be optimized, but the code is incredibly short because we use Python sets (not incidence matrices) and generators - we don't need the usual "select and deselect" step.

 ![Screenshot](public/screenshot.jpg)